 Last year, McKenna produced a package of stories on women who had contracted antibiotic-resistant urinary tract infections from chickens carrying resistant E. coli.
 She created the project in collaboration with the Food and Environmental Reporting Network (FERN) — an independent, non-profit news organization that produces investigative journalism on food, agriculture, and environmental health.
 The stories landed on a single day last July in The Atlantic, ABC News, and Good Morning America, and on McKenna’s Wired blog, Superbug.

-Here, McKenna tells TON co-executive editor Jeanne Erdmann the story behind the story:
+Here, McKenna tells TON co-editor Jeanne Erdmann the story behind the story:

 You mentioned during an interview with NPR that you first learned about the potential human health risks posed by large-scale agriculture back in in 2006.
 What tipped your interest in this problem?